 Simple techniques to help you explain an idea

-This article pares with How to do account planning - a simple approach.
-If you do creative work, these two articles will catch you up to speed with concepts that took many years for many of us to comprehend.
+This article pares with How to do account planning - a simple approach and How to make a presentation make a point.
+If you do creative work, these two articles will catch you up to speed with concepts that took years for many of us to comprehend.

 What’s an idea?